siovene/iovene.com/content/2013-04-22-NGC-3628-collaborative-project.md

 processing the joint data, and I'm sure Samuel and Colin will do just as good or better.

-I'm really satisfied at the amount of faint signal we got dispite the "slow" equipment (both Colin and I are at f/8, while Samuel is at f/6, if I'm not misaken.)
+I'm really satisfied at the amount of faint signal we got despite the "slow" equipment (both Colin and I are at f/8, while Samuel is at f/6, if I'm not mistaken.)

 The image shows a large amount of tiny background galaxies.